 The snow started to fall on 18 February and continued to fall on 19 and 20 February.
 Snow covered all highlands from 900 metres above sea level, with traces of snow as low as 600 metres.

 Low pressure brings heavy snow to Spain & Italy

 Heavy snowfall in northern Spain and northern and central Italy, early February 2015.

-Winter convection over the UK and snow on European mountains
+Winter convection over UK, snowy European mountains

 Variety of European weather seen on high resolution Meteosat-10 imagery.

 Major eruption of the Caribbean volcano La Soufrière in early April 2021.

 Tropical cyclone Seroja undergoes Fujiwhara effect